HurlesGroupSanger/indelible/README.md

 WINDOW_SIZE: window around position to look for indels/clipped reads (window_size/2 to the left and to the right)
 ```

 **Note**: The above data resources will only work if you run InDelible using the the human GRCh37/38 reference.

-A brief note on
+A brief note on Hg38 resources:

-Hg38 resources: The InDelible MAF database provided with this distribution is a [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver)
+* The InDelible MAF database provided with this distribution is a [liftOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver)
 of project resources generated using version hg19 of the human genome.
 As such, the position accuracy of variants contained there-in
 should not be considered 100% accurate.
+* The training data packaged with InDelible is technically agnostic to genome build.
+However, differences between alignment methods and/or genome builds
+may result in slight differences in covariate importance.
+As such, it may be a good idea to train the random forest with data from study being assessed, if sufficiently large enough.
+* As gnomAD has not generated pLI scores specifically using Hg38-aligned genomes, pLI values are from gnomADv2.1.1.

 **Note**: All commands take the command-line option `--config`.
 The user **must** provide the path to a valid config yml to
 InDelible at runtime.